Gustave de Molinari

 Some anarcho-capitalists have actually shunned the term "capitalism" and describe themselves as "left libertarian" free market anti-capitalists!
 Why?
 They choose to use the 19th century Marxian definition of capitalism - the exploitative collusion of (certain established) capitalists and State.
 (Most anarcho-capitalists would call this "economic fascism" or "statist capitalism.")
 This approach is basically a marketing ploy; branding anarcho-capitalism in a way that may attract anti-privilege lefties who use such jargon.
 These "left libertarians" tend to stress anti-corporation and equality issues, as their lefty jargon would imply.
 Some may even call themselves "socialist," again appealing to 19th century terminology.
 Brad Spangler suggests, perhaps tongue in cheek, using the term "stigmergic socialism."

 The main distinction between anarcho-capitalists and other anarchists is the support of capitalism.
 Other anarchists have problems with either private neo-Lockean property, profiting from other people's labor, or both.
-The 19th century individualist anarchists are mutualists; they opposed "usury" - profit from land or capital or wage-labor.
+The 19th century individualist anarchists were mutualists.
+They opposed "usury" - profit from land or capital or wage-labor.
 "Cost is the limit of price" was their motto, summing up their interpretation of the LTV.
-Anarcho-socialists not only oppose profit, but also oppose private ownership of capital ("the means of production" in soc-speak.)
-Of the four basic economic divisions of anarchism, collectivists and mutualists are anti-capitalist, while geoanarchists and anarcho-capitalists are pro-capitalist.
+Anarcho-socialists not only oppose profit, but also oppose private ownership of capital ("the means of production" in socialist-speak.)
+Of the four basic economic divisions of anarchism, collectivists are anti-capitalist, mutualists are middle-of-the-road, while geoanarchists and anarcho-capitalists are pro-capitalist.

 No, but it's close.
 Just as anarcho-capitalism is a subtype of anarchism, it is also a subtype of libertarianism.
-Libertarianism is the belief that liberty is the primary political virtue, conjoined with the belief in capitalism.
+Libertarianism is the belief that liberty is the primary political virtue, or (in a relative sense) that government wields too much power.
+For most Americans, it is conjoined with the belief in capitalism.
 But libertarians don't necessarily deny the legitimacy of the State as an institution - most believe that a minimal State is necessary to provide defense services.
 This minimal State, sometimes called "the nightwatchman State," is a government that provides only three things: police, courts, and defense against foreign invasion.
 This means that no government redistribution of wealth or regulation of the market is allowed.
 Anarcho-capitalists, therefore, hold the same values as minarchist libertarians, but take it to the logical conclusion: even a minimal State is too authoritarian.
 If government monopoly is bad for all other services, how can it suddenly be okay for the provision of defense?
 In short, an anarcho-capitalist is a radical libertarian.
 He rejects minarchism for anarchism.

 The first known anarcho-capitalist is Gustave de Molinari, who wrote the seminal piece, The Production of Security, in 1849.
 But the term "anarcho-capitalist" had not been invented yet.
-The "father of anarcho-capitalism" is Murray Rothbard, who combined the individualist anarchism of Lysander Spooner, the economic of the Austrian School, and the anti-interventionism of the Old Right, to create the modern meme of anarcho-capitalism.
+The "father of anarcho-capitalism" is Murray Rothbard, who combined the individualist anarchism of Lysander Spooner, the economics of the Austrian School, and the anti-interventionism of the Old Right, to create the modern meme of anarcho-capitalism.
 Not that he did it alone!
-Other prominent anarcho-capitalists are David Friedman, Wendy McElroy, Hans-Hermann Hoppe, Walter Block, Brian Caplan, Jan Narveson, Anthony de Jasay, George H. Smith, Wolf DeVoon, Jeremy Sapienza, Lew Rockwell, and others too numerous to mention.
-Note that not all of these refer to themselves as "anarcho-capitalist," e.g. Lew Rockwell, who edits the most popular anarcho-capitalist ezine LewRockwell.com, calls himself a "paleoconservative."
+Other prominent anarcho-capitalists are David Friedman, Walter Block, Wendy McElroy, Hans-Hermann Hoppe, Brian Caplan, Jan Narveson, Anthony de Jasay, George H. Smith, Wolf DeVoon, Jeremy Sapienza, Lew Rockwell, Rose Larken, Michael Huemer, Stefan Molyneux, and others too numerous to mention.
+Note that not all of these refer to themselves as "anarcho-capitalist."
+Wendy McElroy calls herself and individualist anarchist, while Lew Rockwell, who edits the most popular anarcho-capitalist ezine LewRockwell.com, sometimes calls himself a paleoconservative, even though he wrote a book called Against the State: An Anarcho-Capitalist Manifesto.

 "Imagine a society with no government.
 Individuals purchase law enforcement from private firms.
 Each such firm faces possible conflicts with other firms.
 Private policemen working for the enforcement agency that I employ may track down the burglar who stole my property only to discover, when they try to arrest him, that he too employs an enforcement agency.